nickcolstad/Bus-Tracker/README.md

 # Real Time Bus Tracker

 Description: Pulls location data from MBTA for buses between MIT, Harvard, and Boston University and displays them on a map.
+The map is an API comoing from MapBoxGl.

+How to Run: Dowoad the zip file locally to our computer and load the index file into the browser to see the bus location son the map.

 Future improvements: To add functionality to the Map, such as a NAV/search bar, hover and click to the markers, and an overall cleaner map view for the user.